vorSherer/Reading-Notes/Py-Web-Scraping.md

 ### Web Scrape with Python in 4 minutes <br>
 Julia Kho's quick-read tutorial in how to build a simple web scraper.
 A great programmed text exercise with enough explanation of what each line means/does to get one started. <br>
+Julia's jupyter notebook with the code is at https://github.com/julia-git/webscraping_ny_mta/blob/master/Webscraping.ipynb <br>

 ### What is Web Scraping? <br>
 A great wikipedia article explaining the topic and chock-full of outlinks, as well as replete with source reference links at the bottom of the page.<br>